curityio/curity-operational-training/README.md

 ## 4. Administrator: Users and Authentication

 An administrator should first complete the [Users and Administration](https://curity.io/training/users-and-authentication) course.\
-Learn how to enable customer user management and employee logins with your corporate login policy.
+Learn how to administer and authenticate both customer users and employee users.

 ## Further Information